cstyan/adbDocumentation/README.md

 documentation out there about the ADB protocol

 NOTE: The majority of the information presented is for use of the ADB protocol with USB.
 If you have information about it's use with TCP please submit a pull request. :smile:

 ## Disclaimer
-Please take all snarky comments with a grain of salt.
 I like protocols, and reverse engineering ADB was a lot of fun.
-These comments are representations of my immediate "WTF?!" reactions to certain aspects of ADB.
-I'm sure there were actual rational decisions behind most of the things I make fun of in this doc.
+My comments are representations of my immediate reactions to certain aspects of ADB.
+I'm sure there were actual rational decisions behind most of the things I poke fun at in this doc.

 ## Packet Format
-ADB packets, they kind of suck.
+ADB packets:
 > unsigned command;       /* command identifier constant        */
   unsigned arg1;          /* first argument                   */
   unsigned arg2;          /* second argument                  */
   unsigned data_length;   /* length of payload (0 is allowed) */
   unsigned data_crc32;    /* crc32 of data payload            */
   unsigned magic;         /* command ^ 0xffffffff             */

-First argument, second argument?
-Okay, I guess there is no point in having tons of fields with `null` values for half of them depending on the type of command we're sending.
-However, having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be confusing.
-It also means that any error messages are passed back as strings and we would have to parse strings to react in order to react to those errors.
+Having different possible meanings for the value of `arg1` and `arg2` based on what type of `command` we're sending can be confusing.
+It also means that any error messages are passed back as strings and we would have to parse strings in order to react to those errors.

 But where is the data you ask?
 ![shark](https://github.com/cstyan/adbDocumentation/raw/master/images/shark.jpg)

 ADB over USB expects to receive an ADB packet with the fields listed above, followed by another USB packet with any data payload associated with that ADB packet.
 Again, there is no mention of this in any of the AOSP's ADB documentation.

-Since the CONNECT message is supposed to have a format of `CONNECT(version, maxdata, "system-identity-string")`, you'd think it's safe to assume that since the packet has the `data_length` and `data_crc32`, that you can just append the actual data to the end of your node buffer / horrible C array.
+Since the CONNECT message is supposed to have a format of `CONNECT(version, maxdata, "system-identity-string")`, you'd think it's safe to assume that since the packet has the `data_length` and `data_crc32`, that you can just append the actual data to the end of your node buffer / C array.
 But no, you can't. `¯\_(ツ)_/¯`

 Keep in mind that when you're sending packets in ADB, most fields need to be